Edith May: Confinement and release

 By another account (The Philadelphia Inquirer, 1903), William Cooper, a banker and May's guardian, had her committed to a sanitarium on the ground that she was insane.
 What means he took to accomplish this or what evidence there was of insanity was unknown.
 Some hinted that it was disappointment in love, while others maintained that back of it was a plot by which Cooper hoped to gain possession of the May's share in the estate.

 One night, in 1884, May's brother, Joe, waited for William Cooper on one of the main streets in Montrose.
 As Cooper passed, Joe fired a shot from a pistol and Cooper fell.
 Almost instantly, another shot was fired and Joe fell a victim of his own bullet, following which Joe also swallowed poison.
 Cooper was taken to a hospital, where he died two weeks later, while Joe recovered.
 At the time, May was residing in the Danville Insane Asylum (now, Danville State Hospital).
 According to Joe, May's confinement was one of the reasons why he shot Cooper as Cooper did not use his influence years earlier to prevent the incarceration of his sister.
 The newspapers wrote that the same psychological disorder that affected May's reasoning prompted her brother to shoot Cooper in order to avenge his sister.

 In 1885, the asylum's authorities granted May a month's leave of absence, and she was taken to the convalescent's retreat at the Pennsylvania State Lunatic Hospital (now, Harrisburg State Hospital).
 After her arrival there, she showed no symptoms of insanity, and the leave of absence was extended indefinitely.
 Persisting on her behalf, and with the passage of improved legislation, May was released from the Pennsylvania State Lunatic Hospital later that year, after being confined for a total of ten years.

 Then came Joe's trial on the charge of murder.
 He boldly asserted his fearlessness of death and said he had avenged his sister and was satisfied.
 May came at once to her brother's side and spent the greater part of her inheritance to save Joe's life.
 The jury rendered a verdict of insanity.
 Joe was sent to an insane asylum and May retired from society, but continued to write poetry, including a poem in 1887 celebrating the centennial of the Montrose historical society.
+In her later years, May possessed sufficient income to enjoy a good life.

 Death and legacy

-In her later years, May possessed sufficient income to enjoy a good life.
 She became reclusive and died in Edgemont, Pennsylvania in 1903.
 She was buried at the Episcopal Churchyard in Rockdale, Pennsylvania.

 May's portrait was painted by Thomas Sully in 1850.

 A play honoring May's life, The Rage of Society, written by playwright Jan Quackenbush, was produced in 1984 in Susquehanna, Pennsylvania.